scylladb/python-driver/docs/security.rst

 with Cassandra's ``PasswordAuthenticator``, you can use the :class:`~cassandra.auth.PlainTextAuthProvider` class.

-For example, suppose Cassandra is setup with its default 'cassandra' user with a password of 'cassandra':
+For example, suppose Scylla is setup with its default 'cassandra' user with a password of 'cassandra':

 .. code-block:: python